macielti/tests-python/README.md

-# tests-python
+# unittests-python
-A simple repository to store boilerplate chunks of code to make unit teste on python applications.
+A simple repository to store boilerplate chunks of code to make unit testing on python applications.